ofekshmuely/Disable-Parking-Israel/README.md

-Using coinbase's bitcoin api with XHR to display a live price from the server
+Using coinbase bitcoin api with XHR to display a live price from the server